trello-archive/staunton/README.md

+(This repository is part of a Flatiron meetup.
+You've missed the date!
+But you should still check out this repo.
+Anyway.
+Here's a slice of history.)

+~ (/¯◡ ‿ ◡)/¯ ~

 Dear Internet,

 Please come to the Flatiron iOS meetup [this Monday (2014 September 8th) at 7 PM at the Flatiron School at 11 Broadway in NYC](http://www.meetup.com/iOS-Devs-NYC/events/203818322/) where [Hao Lian](http://hao.codes) and [Ian Henry](https://ianthehenry.com) will talk about ReactiveCocoa.